 Addressing environmental impact is among the most pressing priorities facing today's world, and every responsible business and individual has a part to play.
-We take this duty seriously, and we actively pursue environmentally sound practices to incorporate into our daily business activities.
+At Data#3 we take this duty seriously, and we actively pursue environmentally sound practices to incorporate into our daily business activities.

-Our Five Point SUSTAIN Program
+Our Five-point SUSTAIN Program